-We were travelling from Ho Chi Minh City in the south of Vietnam to Cat Ba Island, a small island near Halong Bay west of the north coast.
+We were travelling from Ho Chi Minh City in the south of Vietnam to Cat Ba Island, a small island near Halong Bay east of the north coast.
 This is a distance of 700 miles directly and much longer when you consider the constraints of transport routes.
 But the distance was irrelevant, because we had extremely loosely planned our route and therefore it was all going to be straightforward.
 Right?

 The day started with a taxi to the airport, to catch our flight from Ho Chi Minh to Hanoi, Vietnam’s capital.
 We left our hotel at 7am, Soph still recovering from the stress of her exam results and me nursing the fresh burn on my leg that I’d acquired from a motorbike exhaust the night before.
 The plan was to catch our flight and then buy one of the bus-boat-bus tickets that get you all the way from the airport to the island on a single ticket.